craighuggins/CITS2401-Labs/README.md

 The expected movements of cars 1 and 2 are located in the files 'exp1.csv' and 'exp2.csv', respectively. \
 Similarly, the actual movements of cars 1 and 2 are located in the files 'act1.csv' and 'act2.csv', respectively. \

-**CSV File format**
+#### CSV File format:
 The CSV files contain lines for the car movements in the following format: Action, Time, Speed. \
 For example... \
 N, 10, 8 = Move North for 10 seconds with speed 8 meters per second

-**Function 1: **
+#### Function 1:
 microcar(expected,actual)

-***Inputs:***
+- #### Inputs:
     - The 'expected' input is a list of strings containing names of the CSV files 'exp1.csv' and 'exp2.csv'
     - The 'actual' input is a list of strings containing names of the CSV files 'act1.csv' and 'act2.csv'

 ***Outputs:***
 The function returns six numpy arrays: